 Compare Financial Tools

-Family Office Software Comparison 2026: 7 Platforms, 11 Dimensions, Head-to-Head
+Family Office Software Comparison 2026: 14 Platforms with Pricing

-Comparison (2026): Family office software in 2026 ranges from $29/month planning tools to $250K+/year enterprise reporting platforms.
+Comparison (2026): Family office software in 2026 ranges from free and low-cost planning tools to $250K+/year enterprise reporting platforms.
 Enterprise options (Addepar, Eton Solutions, Archway) require $25M-$50M+ in assets.
 Mid-market options (Masttro, Asora) serve $5M-$100M.
 Planning-first options (X1 Wealth, Kubera) serve mass-affluent households under $10M.
 No single platform covers all needs.
 The right choice depends on your complexity level, not your net worth.

-This page is not a "best of" listicle.
-(We have one of those.)
-This is a head-to-head comparison matrix.
-Seven platforms.
-Eleven dimensions.
+This is a head-to-head comparison matrix: seven platforms scored across eleven dimensions, plus profiles of seven more platforms beyond the matrix.
 If you are actively evaluating, start with the matrix below.

 Who this comparison is for